influxdata/telegraf/plugins/inputs/filecount/README.md

 # Filecount Input Plugin

-Counts files in directories that match certain criteria.
+Reports the number and total size of files in specified directories.

 ### Configuration: